 Questions to ask when choosing a dance studio

 If most dance studios seem to have qualified, friendly teachers, experience teaching children and a big show at the end of the year, aren’t they all pretty much the same?
 Does it really matter where you enroll your child?
 Yes.
-There are 4 main things that can make a huge difference in the quality of instruction your child receives, the amount of extra work and hassles the parents must deal with and the overall enjoyment and satisfaction of being involved with a dance program.
-Here are 4 things that every parent should consider before deciding on a dance studio for their child.
+There are several things that can make a huge difference in the quality of instruction your child receives, the amount of extra work and hassles the parents must deal with and the overall enjoyment and satisfaction of being involved with a dance program.
+Here are some frequently asked questions that a parent should consider before deciding on a dance studio for their child.

 What do I do if I miss a class?